Best hikes in Oregon

 Difficulty: Hard

-With breathtaking views of the Columbia River Gorge’s tallest waterfall (and several others), this is among the best hikes in Oregon to chase waterfalls.
+With breathtaking views of the Columbia River Gorge’s tallest waterfall (and several others), this is among the most famous hikes in Oregon.

 Have your camera from the very beginning as the loop starts at the Multnomah Falls Lodge near the famous landmark.
-The route gains plenty of elevation before venturing to Devil’s Rest and Angels Rest.
+The route gains plenty of elevation before heading to other falls and ending at Wahkeena Falls.

 There are still remnants of the 2017 Eagle Creek Fire, but the landscape remains peaceful with flowing creeks and gorgeous wildflowers.
 Hikers are advised to tread with caution due to dangerous conditions caused by the fire.